Are tablet computers a bribe under

 Yes.
 Taking inappropriate or surreptitious photos of colleagues in the workplace is an invasion of privacy and a breach of workplace conduct standards.

-You should report it to HR or use the compliance hotline.
+You should report it to HR or use your company’s compliance hotline.

 Leadership has a responsibility to create and support an environment where individuals feel safe and respected.